 Textbook: Weste & Harris, CMOS VLSI Design: A Circuits and Systems Perspective, 4th ed., Addison-Wesley, 2010

 Reference Texts: Rabaey, Chandrakasan, and Nikolic, Digital Integrated Circuits, A Design Perspective, 2nd ed., Prentice-Hall, 2003Prerequisites by Topic:

 Course Structure: There are 4 hours of lecture per week (Mon and Wed), plus 1 hour of tutorial or problem solving (Fri), plus extensive laboratory work using VLSI CAD tools.
-There is one midterm and one final exam.
-There are three projects, which the students work on in teams of two.
-A written report is submitted for each project.
-Additionally, there are homework assignments.
-'Peer points' may be used to encourage participation, teamwork, and significant contributions to classmates' learning, which may happen via the online discussion board or other means..Computer Resources: The abovementioned VLSI CAD tools are set up on the department Linux servers for the students to use and managed by the CADTA.
+There is substantial project work broken into three cumulative assignments, which the students work on in teams of two.
+There is one midterm exam.
+'Peer points' may be used to encourage participation, teamwork, and significant contributions to classmates' learning, which may happen via the online discussion board or other means.Computer Resources: The abovementioned VLSI CAD tools are set up on the department Linux servers for the students to use and managed by the CADTA.

 Laboratory: Students have access to the EE361 and EE371 computer labs, where they can work on the design projects.Grading: